google/WebFundamentals/src/content/en/fundamentals/security/credential-management/retrieve-credentials.md

 In this case,
 the whole credential object is encoded using `application/x-www-form-urlencoded`.

-### Authenticate with an identity provider
+## Authenticate with an identity provider

-If a `FederatedCredential` is obtained, run an identity provider specific authentication flow to authenticate the user.
+To authenticate the user with an identity provider, obtain the `FederatedCredential` and run an identity provider specific authentication flow.
 For example, if the provider is Google, use the [Google Sign-In JavaScript library](https://developers.google.com/identity/sign-in/web/).